Bootstrap

 I’ve watched men build entire ministries on prophecy charts.
 I’ve watched them calculate dates.
 I’ve watched them read every headline through the lens of their eschatological system and declare that this war, this treaty, this political figure is the fulfillment of that verse.
 And they’ve been wrong every single time.
 Not wrong about the nature of the last things.
 Wrong about the timing.
 Wrong about the specifics.
 Wrong about the details they were most sure about.
 And they never seem to learn, because the next headline produces the next confident interpretation, and the cycle repeats.

 I’m not going to do that.
-I’m going to tell you what the framework derives about the nature of the end.
-And I’m going to hold the timing and the details with open hands, because the Author wrote this chapter of His story in a genre that doesn’t yield to human certainty.
+I’m going to tell you what the framework derives about the nature of the end, and I’m going to hold the timing and the details loosely, because the Author wrote this chapter of His story in a genre that doesn’t yield to human certainty.

 The Kingdom Is Spiritual, Not Physical

 This is the starting point, and it comes directly from the framework.
 The invisible is more real than the visible.
 The substance precedes the formality.
 The covenant precedes the ceremony.
-In every domain we’ve examined in this book, the invisible reality is the real one, and the physical expression is the rendering of that reality.
+And the reason is always the same: the substance is the thought in God’s mind, and the ceremony is the rendering of that thought into time and matter.
+The thought is first because the Mind is first.
+That is operational idealism (Chapter 1), and it applies in every domain we’ve examined in this book.
+The invisible reality is the real one.
+The physical expression is the rendering.

 Why would eschatology be different?